-In addition, there are minimum guidelines that must be met with regards to the handling of residential, commercial and industrial properties.
+In addition, there are minimum guidelines that must be met with regard to the handling of residential, commercial, and industrial properties.

 Aside from the CPM, there are some other licenses awarded to individuals by IREM.
-These include Accredited Residential Managers (ARM) and the Accredited Commercial Manager (ACoM) licenses.
+These include Accredited Residential Manager (ARM) and Accredited Commercial Manager (ACoM) licenses.

 For most property managers, the CRM certification is the best to obtain.